multi-coop/datami-documentation-content/texts/tutorial/tutorial-edition-edit-md-en.md

 <br>

-An `md` (or markdown) file is finally the most simple type of document you can edit with Gitribute.
+An `md` (or markdown) file is the most simple type of document you can edit with Gitribute.

 **You edit in the left side of the widget, and you see the result on the right side.**